HoFamilyMaker/AstroPi-Server/README.md

 10) Add user to dialout group (allows serial communication).
 11) Add INDI and PHD2 repositories to APT.
 12) Install Astronomy software (INDI, General Star Catalog, Astrometry.net, and PHD2).
+13) Install Astrometry.net Indices for 0.5-2.0 deg FOV
-13) Install and update python-pip.
+14) Install and update python-pip.
-14) Install INDI Web Manager and configure as startup service (accessable at http://AstroPi.local:8624).
+15) Install INDI Web Manager and configure as startup service (accessable at http://AstroPi.local:8624).
-15) Install Samba and share user's home directory via SMB.
+16) Install Samba and share user's home directory via SMB.
-16) Add user to group with permission to use Samba (asks user to set Samba password).
+17) Add user to group with permission to use Samba (asks user to set Samba password).
-17) Set udevRuleScript.sh as executable (used to give static names to USB devices, use after rebooting).
+18) Set udevRuleScript.sh as executable (used to give static names to USB devices, use after rebooting).

 ## TODO
  - Add script or interface to allow for changing of IP, Hostname, DHCP, Hotspot, etc...